-[1] This is one of two appeals by companies whose income is donated by gift aid to New Lanark Trust ("NLT"), the body responsible for managing the UNESCO World Heritage Site at New Lanark.
-The two appeals have proceeded in tandem and raise the same issue for decision, although the facts are not identical.

-[2] By a decision dated 27 November 2019 ([2019] UT 63), reached after an oral hearing, I allowed an appeal by the appellant ("Hotels") against a decision of the General Regulatory Chamber of the First-tier Tribunal for Scotland ("the FTT"), exercising its charitable jurisdiction.
-The FTT had dismissed an appeal by Hotels against a refusal by the respondent ("OSCR") to enter Hotels in the Scottish Charity Register.
+- [1] This is one of two appeals by companies whose income is donated by gift aid to New Lanark Trust ("NLT"), the body responsible for managing the UNESCO World Heritage Site at New Lanark.
+The two appeals have proceeded in tandem and raise the same issue for decision, although the facts are not identical. - [2] By a decision dated 27 November 2019 ([2019] UT 62), reached after an oral hearing, I allowed an appeal by the appellant ("Trading") against a decision of the General Regulatory Chamber of the First-tier Tribunal for Scotland ("the FTT"), exercising its charitable jurisdiction.
+The FTT had dismissed an appeal by Trading against a refusal by the respondent ("OSCR") to enter Trading in the Scottish Charity Register.
 The ground of appeal to this Tribunal was that the FTT had failed to provide proper, adequate and intelligible reasons for its decision.
 At the close of the hearing of the appeal, both parties invited me, in the event that the FTT decision were to be quashed, to exercise the power in section 47(2)(a) of the Tribunals (Scotland) Act 2014 to re-make the decision, rather than remit the case to the FTT in terms of section 47(2)(b).
 I acceded to that invitation, but invited parties to make any further written submissions that they would wish to make on the substantive issue that had been raised in the appeal to the FTT.
 Both parties submitted brief additional submissions for which I am grateful.

-[3] The appellant ("Hotels") is a company limited by shares which is wholly owned by NLT.
-Its principal activity is the operation of a hotel, hostel and self-catering visitor accommodation and associated activities within New Lanark village.
-On 8 December 2017, Hotels applied to OSCR to be entered in the Register.
-By letter dated 26 April 2018, OSCR refused the application, on the ground that Hotels did not provide public benefit and accordingly failed to meet the charity test.
+The appellant ("Trading") is a company limited by shares which is wholly owned by NLT.
+Its principal activity is the operation of a visitor attraction in New Lanark village with related trading activities, including hydro-electric power and textile production, a retail shop ("the mill shop"), a café, and production and sale of ice cream.
+On 8 December 2017, Trading applied to OSCR to be entered in the Register.
+By letter dated 26 April 2018, OSCR refused the application, on the ground that Trading did not provide public benefit and accordingly failed to meet the charity test.
 Following review, the decision to refuse registration was maintained in a decision dated 7 June 2018.
 That refusal was the subject of the appeal to the FTT which resulted in the decision that is now being re-made.